ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/icp-deploy.md

 ```
 ### Modify deployment.yaml
-The configuation file can be overloaded by using the create content from the k8s config map.
+The configuration file can be overloaded by using the create content from the k8s config map.
 To do so we need to define a Volume to mount to the config.json file in the deployment.yaml as the following:
 ```yaml
 volumeMounts:
 - name: config